philthephatman/awesome-hacking-lists/hackwith.md

 - [ctf](https://github.com/trailofbits/ctf) - CTF Field Guide
 - [Android_Kernel_CVE_POCs](https://github.com/ScottyBauer/Android_Kernel_CVE_POCs) - A list of my CVE's with POCs
 - [Gray-Hacker-Resources](https://github.com/bt3gl/Gray-Hacker-Resources) - 👾Useful for CTFs, wargames, pentesting.
 For fun or profit. 👾
-- [ModSecurity](https://github.com/SpiderLabs/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
-It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analysis.
-With over 10,000 deployments world-wide, ModSecurity is the most widely deployed WAF in existence.
 - [revsh](https://github.com/emptymonkey/revsh) - A reverse shell with terminal support, data tunneling, and advanced pivoting capabilities.
 - [exploits](https://github.com/tresacton/exploits) - Exploits that are mostly ready to use.
 They either require no modification or have been modified and verified as functional.
 - [elfa](https://github.com/s0cket7/elfa) - ☠️ gdb (GNU debugger) anti-reversing patcher for ELF (based on IOActive's research)